 Please share in the comments.

 This is the 12th in a series of posts in which David Steckler shares his experiences of building a vacation home at Hacienda Iguana resort on Nicaragua’s Pacific coast.
-Here are the first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth and eleventh.
+Here are the first, order second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth and eleventh.
 The goal of this candid construction blog is to reduce the anxiety of people who own real estate in Nicaragua and plan to build, but are afraid of making mistakes along the way.